kayvanlabs/public-tensor-bigdata-qsofa/README.md

 # Continuous Sepsis Trajectory Prediction using Tensor-Reduced Physiological Signals
 Code for predicting change in qSOFA using features extracted from physiological signals and/or electronic health record data.

+## To run the script:
+Operate from the main branch and use runSOFApipeline.m
+Specify directories within the config.json file.
+Once tensor decomposition has been completed, navigate to TrainModels and use callBasicMITrainingWithMI.m to train your model of choice.

 ## Contributors
 The following members of BCIL contributed to or wrote the code included in this repository (listed in alphabetical order):
 [Olivia P. Alge](https://github.com/olialgeUMICH)